alecbcs/hyprspace/README.md

 The first thing we'll want to do once we've got Hyprspace installed is initialize the configuration for an interface.
 In this case we'll call the interface on our local machine `hs0` (for hypr-space 0) and `hs1` on our remote server but yours could be anything you'd like.
+(Note: if you're using a Mac you'll have to use the interface name `utun[0-9]`.
+Check which interfaces are already in use by running `ip a` once you've got `iproute2mac` installed.)

 ###### Local Machine
 ```bash